 Academic research has demonstrated that applying ED is worth 100 points on the SAT.
 This makes sense—colleges, even of the elite variety, are competing with each other for top candidates.
 Any applicant who applies via Early Decision is irrevocably committing themselves to one school.
 For admissions officers who lose sleep over yield rates (the percentage of accepted students who ultimately enroll), these pledged applicants are the antidote to their insomnia.

-For a complete list of competitive colleges’ ED vs. RD acceptances rates, visit our Dataverse page.
+For a complete list of competitive colleges’ ED vs. RD acceptance rates, visit our Dataverse page.

 How Early Decision cannot help you